lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaningresp_README.txt

 boyer (1 NA): This is a --- in the original data.
 Again, I think we can toss it.

-gianfagna85: I think we lose this study due to photoperiod issues, so I did not check it.
+gianfagna85: I think we lose this study due to photoperiod issues, so I did not check it (as of 9 Apr 2018, after other cleaning, this study no longer shows up).

 nienstaedt66 (26 NA): The data from the 0 chill treatments were NOT DONE for all but P. pungens (so there WAS a 0 chill for P. pungens but not for the other species).